jenkinsci/git-plugin/README.md

 ## Master Branch

-The master branch is the primary development branch for the git plugin.
+The master branch is the primary development branch.

 ## Contributing to the Plugin